This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'I tried it a couple of times but haven't got past the first pages,' Wendy said, 'But as the rules don't apply to me, I have no incentive.'

-Steve and Wendy wished her well and saw her to her car.
+Steve and Wendy wished her well as they saw her to her car.
 'See you at seven.'

 Arriving the next morning Anne joined the small crowd waiting at the door to enter.
 Greetings all round as they walked in and most spread out to their duties.
 As Anne made her way to the brew room where she found Steve making his cuppa, 'Grab a brew and we will get you started,' Steve said, 'Any questions while we wake up?'